Prospect Theory Based Individual Irrationality Modelling and Behavior Inducement in Pandemic Control: Introduction

 \subsubsection{Individual Behavior Modeling During an Epidemic}

 There are prior works attempting to model individuals' behavior during an epidemic.
 The authors of \cite{zhang2014suppression, wu2012impact, bagnoli2007risk, shang2013modeling} believe that as the proportion of infected individuals in the environment increases, people are more likely to adopt protective behaviors.
 Zhang et al. assume that individuals would be more likely to take protective behavior when the proportion of infected neighbors is high \cite{zhang2014suppression},{and they analyze the effect of individual protective behavior on disease spread}.
 The proposed model in \cite{wu2012impact} assumes that an individual's adoption of protective behavior is influenced by the proportion of infected neighbors, as well as regional and global infection rates.
-The works in \cite{funka2009spread, granell2013dynamical, granell2014competing, wang2019impact, zheng2018interplay} observe that information dissemination also affects individual protective behavior during the pandemic.
-Funk et al. build a model where the infected individuals spread information about the disease on the network, which can encourage others to adopt protective measures \cite{funka2009spread}.
-Granell et al. establish a dual network model where the disease spread in the physical contact network and the information spread in the information network \cite{granell2013dynamical}. {They analyze the effect of information spread on epidemic spread.} However, these studies do not consider the common and critical issue of individual irrationality, which can significantly affect their decision-making process during an epidemic.
+The works in \cite{funka2009spread, granell2013dynamical, granell2014competing} observe that information dissemination also affects individual protective behavior during the pandemic.
+However, these studies do not consider the common and critical issue of individual irrationality, which can significantly affect their decision-making process during an epidemic.